SyncfusionExamples/Review-Word-documents-in-Web-application/Client-side/README.md

-# Getting started with Javascript Syncfusion Document editor
+# Getting started with Javascript Syncfusion&reg; Document editor

 Above sample is written in Javascript.
 You can also write the client-side sample in  [`Angular`](https://github.com/SyncfusionExamples/View-and-edit-Word-document-in-Angular), [`React`](https://github.com/SyncfusionExamples/View-and-edit-Word-document-in-React) and [`vue`](https://github.com/SyncfusionExamples/View-and-edit-Word-document-in-Vue).